Frequently Asked QUEsTIONS

 What are the dates?

-The main music stages begin at 10am on Friday, August 18, and end Monday night, August 21.
-Final check-out must happen on Tuesday morning, August 22.
+The 2018 music stages will begin at 10am on Thursday, August 16, and end Sunday night, August 19.
+Check-in will begin on Wednesday, August 15, and check-out happens on Monday, August 20.

 We know you didn't ask this, but we're placing it here because this is important.
 Four Quarters Farm is a 100% leave no trace venue, just like Burningman.
 All attendees are responsible for carrying their trash with them until it can be thrown away at their sites or at the stages.
 This includes cigarette butts.
 Anyone caught flicking cigarette butts will be punished, and is risking future use of the venue for us.
 Don't be slobs.
 Keep it clean.
 Use your pockets.